Kuljeet2021/Kuljeet2021/README.md

 - 👋 Hi, I’m @Kuljeet2021
 - 👀 I’m interested in Data Analythic and Data Science
-- 🌱 I’m currently learning Advance Python
+- 🌱 I’m currently learning Advanced Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kuljeetkaurgill779@gmail.com
 - 😄 Pronouns: ...